Chewie/gns3-docker-appliances/README.md

 The following directories are persisted through VOLUMEs:
     * `/etc/sysconfig`

+## The server

+Exactly like the host, but ships with NGINX enabled, that returns a JSON containing the client's IP and the server hostname on each query.

+When symlinks will be handled in project exports, this appliance will probably disappear.

+The following directories are persisted through VOLUMEs:
+    * `/etc/sysconfig`

 ## The router

 The router is very similar to the host image, but also ships with the ISC DHCP